 Nearly 20% of Douglas County residents struggle to afford the most basic needs of food and shelter.
 The Parker Task Force helps hundreds of families in Parker, Elizabeth, and Franktown to feed their families and keep the lights on.

 This 100% volunteer-run non-profit offers an Adopt-A-Family Program each year to help families who otherwise wouldn't be able to afford a Happy Holiday.
-Families can make monetary contributions or donate nonperishable food items and local store gift cards.
+Families can make monetary contributions or donate nonperishable food items and local store gift cards by December 10.

 The Joy Project

 Aspen Grove Church is organizing our community to generously provide Christmas gifts for children in the Douglas County Foster Care System.